socketsupply/ltp/README.md

 ```

 ```
-00 00 00 00 //32 byte integer
+00 00 00 00 // 32 byte integer
 04 00 00 00 // --, pointer to subsequent string
 ---         //   | (end of fixed section)
 05 00 00 00 // <-` length of a string
 68 65 6c 6c 6f
 ```

-The value of the relative pointer is the number of bytes from the pointer's position
+The value of the relative pointer is the number of bytes from the pointer's
-to where the data value is.
+position to where the data value is.
 This is always after the fixed size values.
-The advantage of a relative pointer like this is that it always has the same meaning
+The advantage of a relative pointer like this is that it always has the same
-in different positions.
-An encoded object with relative pointers can be embedded inside
+meaning in different positions.
+An encoded object with relative pointers can be
-another and the pointers remain valid, this is very handy when transmitting objects
+embedded inside another and the pointers remain valid, this is very handy when
-over the network, or embedding objects inside of other objects.
+transmitting objects over the network, or embedding objects inside of other
+objects.

-## schema data structure
+## Schema data structure

-to understand what sort of things ipb can represent, it's helpful to understand it's internal data structure.
+To understand what sort of things ipb can represent, it's helpful to understand
+it's internal data structure.

 ### ObjectCodec([fields...]) => codec